open-ephys/commutator-docs/source/index.rst

                             href="https://github.com/DeepLabCut/DeepLabCut">
                             DeepLabCut </a> or <a
                             href="https://github.com/talmolab/sleap"> SLEAP
-                            </a>) provide real-time measurements of freely
+                            </a>) provide real-time measurements of animal orientation.
+Therefore, these technologies can be
-                            moving animals' 3D orientation.
-These technologies can be used to drive active commutation instead of relying on tether tether torque measurement, which is used in conventional active commutators.
+                            used to drive active commutation instead of relying on tether torque measurement, which is used in conventional active commutators.
 This
                             permits the use of exceptionally thin tethers (such as these <a href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html">